 “If your kid has disruptive snoring, fear or anxiety around going to sleep or wakes up frequently, it’s time to consult with your healthcare provider about these concerns,” says Dr. Shah.
 “Also, talk to your doctor if your child has nighttime bedwetting that happens after age seven, too.”

 It’s important to address a suspected sleep disorder because if left untreated, they are associated with the following:

-- Underachievement at school and work
+- Underachievement at school and work.

-- Teen auto accidents
+- Teen auto accidents.

-- Interpersonal conflicts
+- Interpersonal conflicts.

-- Worsening of health problems such as diabetes and obesity
+- Worsening of health problems such as diabetes and obesity.

-In general, good sleep is a cornerstone of good health – for teens and for all of us.
+“In general, good sleep is a cornerstone of good health, for kids and for all of us,” he says.